joce1ynn/shop-shop-Redux/README.md

 ## Test Instructions

-To run tests for this application, you can run the following command:
+To test the application, navigate to the `client` directory and run the following command:
 `npm run test`

 ## Questions?